 2. FAQ Section on How Your Website Works

-Why it is important to have such content on your eCommerce website?
+Why is it important to have such content on your eCommerce website?
 The FAQ (frequently asked questions) section will help your customers understand how your online shop works by giving an answer to their most common questions.

-To avoid this happening on your website create a detailed FAQ section answering possible customer questions.
+To avoid this happening on your website, create a detailed FAQ section answering possible customer questions.

-Why having as much information as possible on your website will drive up your sales?
+How can having as much information as possible on your website drive up your sales?
 Think about the statistics – 55% of people abandon their carts, because of unexpected costs.
 This is even a bit more than half of your customers.
 By making it clear to your customers how much they are going to pay for shipping and any additional fees, you will win their trust and they will buy from you again.

 3. Downloadable Content Related to Product Usage